LunarVim/Launch.nvim/README.md

 }
 ```

-2. Manually install the binary from the nvim-lspconfig, to your path.
+2. Manually install the binary of the lsp and put it in your path by downloading the binary or through your package manager.
 For terraform_lsp [example](https://github.com/juliosueiras/terraform-lsp/releases)

 ### Formatters and linters